CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ## Packaging Strategies

 We packaged our code using the packaging by layers strategy.
-This way we organized each clean architecture component into its own package, such as controllers, entities, filters, and workers.
-Controllers contains our command line interface, entities contains all objects (`Course`, `Schedule`, `Session`), filters contains all implementations of the Filter interface, and workers contains all of our use cases.
+This way we organized each clean architecture component into its own package, such as controllers, entities, filters, and Controllers contains our command line interface, entities contains all objects (`Course`, `Schedule`, `Session`), filters contains all implementations of the Filter interface, and workers contains all of our use cases.